 Of ALL types of teeth.

 “It doesn't matter if you have straight or misaligned teeth, the robotic toothbrush will adapt to different surfaces,” says Koo.
-"The system can adapt to all corners and crevices of the oral cavity."
+“The system can fit into all nooks and crannies of the oral cavity.”

 Researchers have tested this system virtually everywhere.
 On plates of a tooth-like material.
 Then on 3D printed dental models.
 Finally on real human teeth.
 Each time the system worked perfectly, clearing the surface of all detectable pathogens.

-The bristle tips of the "toothbrush" configuration are firm enough to remove plaque but soft enough to prevent damage to the gums.
+The bristle tips of the “toothbrush” configuration are firm enough to remove plaque but soft enough to avoid damage to the gums.

 The future of "toothbrush robots"

-"This technology is as effective as the traditional tooth cleaning action, but it is fully automatic and requires no manual dexterity.
-It will help people with disabilities and the geriatric population."
+“This technology is as effective as the traditional teeth cleaning action, but it is totally automatic and does not require manual dexterity.
+It will help people with disabilities and geriatric population.”

-Later in the year, we will probably put some sort of magnetic "pulp" in our mouth, lean on a device and perfectly clean our teeth in seconds.
+Later in life, we will probably put some sort of magnetic "pulp" in our mouth, hold it on a device and it will clean our teeth perfectly in a few seconds.
 Sounds like science fiction, right?
-Well, even the radio for a man of the 1700s had to look like that.
+Well, even the radio for a man of the 1700s must have seemed like this.